 Black Truffles (Tuber melanosporum)

 Black truffles are in existence for the last 156 million years.
 They have similarities to cacao and cannabis.
 Anandamide can be created with the use of this plant.
-When we consume black truffles, anandamide is released through the body, binding with the CB1-receptors, which can then alleviate and offer health and well-being benefits.
+When we consume black truffles, anandamide is released through the body, binding with the CB1-receptors.
 Black truffles are older biologically than cannabis.
 Cannabis is only about 70-110 million years old.

 Kava (Piper methysticum)